LedgeDash/unum/docs/runtime.md

 }
 ```

+The `Conditional: "$0 < $size-2"` will stop the recursion at the 2nd to last iteration.

 The `"$0 = $0+1"` will increment the `Index` value in the `Fan-out` field.
 M.0 will invoke M.1 with the following input,

 ```